 Traditional herring lunch, or “klassisk sillunch”

 After the running of the falls people flock to parks or private parties to enjoy a traditional Swedish celebratory lunch consisting of pickled herring, boiled potatoes, hard bread, chives, and sour cream.
 The herring can be purchased inexpensively from any grocery store and comes in a wide range of flavours, such as mustard, tomato and onion, or classic pickle, or you could try making it yourself.
 The largest gathering takes place at Ekonomikum Park.
 Here, thousands of people sit on the grass enjoying lunch with friends, classmates and family.
 There are usually so many people in the park at the one time that making phone calls can be difficult, so if you are going to be meeting friends in the park we suggest deciding on a clear meeting spot in advance.
 If you are enjoying a formal lunch, the food will usually be accompanied by snaps and lots of singing.
 If sitting in a park is not for you, you could attend an organised traditional herring lunch, such as the one at Uppsala Concert House.
-You can read more about the event on the following link.

 The donning of the caps, or “mösspåtagning”